Business and Enterprise Scale plans | |

 Enabling App sandbox for bases in Airtable

-To enable App sandbox:
+To enable App sandbox for a specific base:

 Open the base where you want to enable the App sandbox.